Steps to Earning Substance Abuse Counselor Certification in Arizona

 Once you’ve received approval from the board, you must take and pass one of the following exams:

 Tip!
 Though you can qualify for LSAT certification by taking and passing either the IC&RC’s ADC exam or the NAADAC’s Level I exam, if you take and pass the advanced IC&RC’s AADC exam or the NAADAC’s Level II exam, you won’t need to take and pass these exams when applying for LASAC certification.
+If Level I or ADC was already taken for LSAT, the advanced exam must still be passed for LASAC.

 4. Earn a Bachelor’s or Higher Degree in an Approved Behavioral Health Science Field and Begin Accruing Experience